-Iran says Trump’s hostility to nuclear deal scares investors
+Correction: Iran story

 Oil Minister Bijan Zanganeh told reporters on Sunday that the uncertainty over the future of the agreement, which Trump has repeatedly threatened to scrap, is scaring off potential investors.

-Trump re-certified the deal in January but said he would not do the same in May unless it is fixed.
+Trump extended sanctions waivers in January but said he would not do so again when they come up for renewal in May unless his concerns are addressed.

 Iran hopes to attract more than $150 billion to rebuild its energy industry after years of sanctions.
 Last year it signed a $5 billion gas deal with France’s Total SA and a Chinese oil company to develop a massive offshore gas field.